Ilya02k/Inspiration/README.md

 # Inspiration
 ***
 I want to introduce “Inspiration” the app.
-It doesn’t have some interesting idea or smth extraordinary because when I thought about idea of the app I decided that my main goal is introduce you to you stack of technology which I know.
+It is not smth extraordinary, but when I thought about idea of the app I decided that my main goal is introduce you to stack of technology which I know.

 # Stack of technology which I use in this app:
 1. MVP.